Five year Big Survey

 - update information used by NHS Inform in Scotland

-- highlight the difficulties faced by people with M.E. to Local Medical Centres when they debated stopping home visits.
+- highlight the difficulties faced by people with M.E. to Local Medical Committees when they debated stopping home visits.